FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/imu/imu.rst

 The Blocks IMU palette contains a Block with default parameters for the Angles method of describing the Hub’s orientation on the robot.
-Let’s review this Blocks pallete function now, as a good example.
+Let’s review this Blocks palette function now, as a good example.
 The Java API closely resembles the Blocks method.

 .. figure:: images/080-Blocks-angles-01.png